How to Work Out Pro-Rata Pay

 Resignation or dismissal in the middle of a pay period

-Exactly the same as a new starter joining your organisation in the middle of a pay period, you may also get leavers.
+This would work the same as a new starter joining your organisation in the middle of a pay period.

 For employees who either resign or are dismissed, their final pay slip will be their normal remuneration but calculated on a pro-rata basis for the days worked.